7 Essentials Every New Website Must Have

 3. Responsive Website

 A responsive website means your site will be Mobile friendly and display well on phones and all smaller screens.
 80% of consumers search on their phones!
 Years ago websites only had to display well on desktop computers.

-Now that everyone including 5-year-olds has Smart Phones, it’s important to have a website that can display well on one.
+Now that over 2/3 of the population does business on their Smart Phones, it’s important to have a website that can display well on one.
 With responsive design your website will change its display while maintaining the same information, making it easily usable on a cell phone.

 Google places a lot of importance on mobile usability so you need to build a responsive website if you don’t have one already.
 There are plenty of mobile plug in options available.

 Google has a Mobile Friendly Test you can take to make sure your site is mobile friendly.